spazznolo/spazznolo.github.io/_posts/2022-03-29-goalie-consistency-1.md

 A perfectly ordered sequence has no entropy, and as it loses its orderliness (or consistency), the entropy rises.
 But how does this decrease in inter-shot consistency effect the expected standing points?
 </p>
 <p>
-This time, 10,000 random sequences of goalie seasons are created all with the same seasonal save percentage of .900.
-Then, the entropy of each random sequence is calculated along with the expected standing points earned.
+This time, we create 10,000 random sequences of goalie seasons all with seasonal save percentages of .900.
+Then, we calculate the entropy of each random sequence, along with the expected standing points earned.
 The results are below.
 </p>
 <p>
 <div style="text-align: center"> <img src="https://spazznolo.github.io/figs/goalie-plot-four.png" width="70%" length="200"/></div>